Enjoy Sanya on the rocks

 Hotel business features include free WiFi in public areas, free whirls on the iLink computers in the lobby and a 1,250sq m ballroom catering for up to 1,400.
 A further 11 meeting rooms from 22sq m to 150sq m offer versatile space for MICE groups and corporate meetings making this a prime address if you are hunting for good Sanya conference hotels.
 Toss in a white grand piano that plays along merrily on its own, jet skis, kayaks, decent baby-sitting services, a terrific beach and a raft of water sports and it’s clear to see why the Sheraton is a hotel with a difference.
 Need a Sanya resort wedding?
 Check it out.

-Put it down to creeping midlife crises, but the red Ferrari on show in the lobby set my pulse racing.
+Put it down to creeping midlife crises, but the red Ferrari on show in the lobby always sets my pulse racing.
 I guess if you have a Ferrari, why not park it in the lobby and make a statement.
 The Ferrari was actually bought for a hotel lucky draw when the place first opened but the project ran into regulatory problems and the car has become instead a lobby showpiece with zero carbon emission.
+It is always gleaming and polished and quite popular with the selfie crowd.

 Statue at Sanya Marriott/ photo: Verghese

 Immediate neighbour, the Sanya Marriott Yalong Bay Resort & Spa boasts 456 rooms (including 24 suites) with balconies offering sweeping views of Yalong Bay and the sea.
+From May to October 2017 the lobby and rooms undergo major renovation.
+A nip and tuck is certainly welcome.
 The hotel has been designed to respect and showcase local traditions.
 This is does admirably.
 Dotted among the extensive gardens you’ll spot striking stone statues of fishermen and villagers.
 Do not ask them for a beer; not even after your tenth drink.
 But, if you’re lonely, you might strike up a conversation with one of these mysterious figures.

 Rooms are bright and friendly.
-You’ll find a flat-screen TV, work desk with varied three-pin sockets (broadband is at Rmb80 per 24-hour cycle), a small safe that will hold a notebook, digital clock, iron and ironing board, a hair-drier (thankfully not nailed to the floor), and a bathroom with separate shower and tub.
+You’ll find a flat-screen TV, work desk with varied three-pin sockets, a small safe that will hold a notebook, digital clock, iron and ironing board, a hair-drier (thankfully not nailed to the floor), and a bathroom with separate shower and tub.

 The balcony is of decent size and basic decorum is expected.
 A sign on the sliding glass door discourages the hanging of laundry outside, an instruction cheerfully disregarded by many.
 Of course you are welcome to lie back and dry out while catching some serious rays.
 The two hardback wooden chairs are sufficiently stern to keep you alert and focused on some dazzling sunrises.